-All our workshops are organised to ensure that you can focus on photography while we take care of everything else.
-Airport transfers, ideally located and comfortable accommodation as well as all meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
+All our workshops are designed to ensure that you can focus on photography while we take care of everything else.
+Airport transfers, ideally located and comfortable accommodation as well as all your meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
 Andrea Livieri is local to the area and has been photographing and leading workshops in the Dolomites for years, while Andy Mumford has visited the area multiple times and knows the locations extremely well.
-We use all our experience and knowledge to get you to some of the Dolomites most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.
-Having three professional photography guides helps us to ensure that each participant gets plenty of one-to-one tuition and allows us to better tailor each session to your needs, as well as being able to optionally split the group, for example if participants are interested in visiting different parts of a location.
-It also means we can accept range of experience levels from beginners to professionals and comfortably cater to each.
+We use all that experience and knowledge to get you to some of the Dolomite's most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.

 Landscape photography and shooting in unforgettable mountain locations